google/WebFundamentals/src/site/tools/code_debug.markdown

     - Don't wait to test how your site looks across devices; check your site's responsiveness as you code.
     - Optimize your site as you code; make PageSpeed checks an iterative step in your coding workflow.
     - Identify and follow UX patterns; style guidelines aren't optional.
-    - Debug on multiple devices; use the Web Starter Kit live loading on external devices and browser developer tools to debug on as many devices as you can as part of your code and debug workflow.
+    - Debug on multiple devices; use the Web Starter Kit live loading and browser developer tools to debug on as many devices as you can.
 notes:
+  images:
+    - You can also run 'gulp images` to manually optimize images across your project.
   styles:
-    - Run `gulp styles` tool to manually check css across your project.
-The `gulp watch` tool automatically runs this tool when you change css files.
+    - Run `gulp styles` tool to manually check CSS across your project.
+The `gulp watch` tool automatically runs this tool when you change CSS files.
+  responsive:
+    - Check responsiveness as often as possible.
+Shrink the browser to tablet and phone size to see how content behaves.
+Do this all the time-- make this a natural part of your workflow.
+  terminal:
+    - As you code, keep your terminal and local staged version open in your browser.
+Watch the terminal for tooling results; watch the browser for newly staged content.
+  devices:
+    - There's no substitute for a real device.
+Access the external staging address on a phone and tablet that you keep handy for debugging purposes.
+If you're limited to a desktop, there are other ways to test as you code which are covered in <a href="">Device Emulation</a>.
+  network:
+    - External devices must be on the same network as your development machine to accesses the external address.
 article:
   written_on: 2014-05-29
   updated_on: 2014-05-29